u5cms/u5cms/___readme_howtoinstall_and_license.txt

  a preconfigured conference system with review process, PayPal a.s.o.

  4.
- Copy the example configuration file config.php.sample to config.php and adjust the MySQL connection parameters in config.php to the ones needed in your environment (ask your provider).
+ In config.php, adjust the MySQL connection parameters in config.php to the ones needed in your environment (ask your provider).
 Also adjust your e-mail address in this file.